rasaleh19/rasaleh19/README.md

 ## About Me

 Hi there!
-I'm <b>Abu Sani Faysal</b>.
-I'm a passionate Software Developer with a strong focus on <b>Full Stack Development</b>.
-I love sharing what I know teaching.
+I'm <b>Dr. Rakib Ahmed Saleh</b>.
+I'm a passionate researcher and Software Developer with a strong focus on <b>Machine Learning, Data Analytics, and Full Stack Development</b>.
+I serve as a Senior System Analyst at BUET, with over 16 years of professional experience, specializing in system design, process automation, and institutional digital transformation.
+.
 If you want to learn more about what I do, you can follow me.
 Outside of coding, I enjoy <b>Articles</b>.

 <h3>When I code, I rely on</h3>